 The main item is a t-shirt.
 It’s tan and brown and based on Star Wars.
 It features a custom van with Princess Leia posing with her father’s large helmeted head painted on the side.
 Chewbacca is sitting in the passenger seat wearing a tank-top.
 Han is leaning against the van wearing sneakers.
-I’m not really sure that’s cannon.
+I’m not really sure that’s canon.
 Han wearing sneakers, but it’s awesome.

 The t-shirt is nice.
 Unlike the t-shirts I’ve received from Loot Crate or the Marvel Collector Corps, this t-shirt is long.
-I haven’t washed it yet, but it’s a cotton poly blend (90/10), so it shouldn’t shrink.
+I haven’t washed it yet, but it’s a cotton-poly blend (90/10), so it shouldn’t shrink.

 It came with socks decorated with large boom boxes.
 Unlike the socks I’ve pulled out of Loot Crate boxes, these socks are actually large enough and stretchy enough to wear on my ginormous feet.

 I forgot all about these until seeing them again.
-You sprinkle them in water and they eventually grow into rainbow colored crystals.
+You sprinkle them in water, and they eventually grow into rainbow-colored crystals.
 Not only are they pretty to look at, after the crystals come to full maturation, drinking the water will make you gay.
 At least that’s what I once heard in Lancaster First Assembly of God Sunday School.

 Tab Cola Lapel Pin

 Rounding out the contents of the box were two pieces of Zotz hard candy.
-I have no recollection of this this candy.
+I have no recollection of this candy.
 According to the wrapper, the center fizzes in your mouth.
 I remember Pop Rocks, but not Zotz.

 Unlike Loot Crate or Marvel Collector Corps, I recommend giving Retro Pop Box a try.
 All good stuff and no filler.
 Loot Crate will include at most 1.2 things worth having.
 The rest of the box will have stuff you’d expect to find in the clearance bin at Toys R Us.
 Marvel Collector Corps will charge your credit card twice and then not send you anything.
-If you like pop culture stuff from a specific decade, than give Retro Pop Box a try.
-Not only do they have boxes for the ’70s and ’80s, they will soon be rolling out a box for the ’90s.
-Let’s just hope it doesn’t include anything related to Monica’s blue dress.
+If you like pop culture stuff from a specific decade, then give Retro Pop Box a try.
+Not only do they have boxes for the ’70s and ’80s, but they will also soon be rolling out a box for the ’90s.
+Let’s hope it doesn’t include anything related to Monica’s blue dress.